jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

       <link href='https://api.tiles.mapbox.com/mapbox-gl-js/v1.4.0/mapbox-gl.css' rel='stylesheet' />
 ```

-In the body, you'll add the [heading](https://www.w3schools.com/tags/tag_hn.asp) Map 1, a div element with the id "map1" where you want your first map to be, and a line or [horizonal rule](https://www.w3schools.com/tags/tag_hr.asp) below the map.
-Click the links to view the HMTL refernce for these tags:
+In the body, you'll add the [heading](https://www.w3schools.com/tags/tag_hn.asp) Map 1, a div element with the id "map1" where you want your first map to be, and a line or [horizontal rule](https://www.w3schools.com/tags/tag_hr.asp) below the map.
+Click the links to view the HMTL reference for these tags:

 ```html
       <h1> Map 1: </h1>